BVM&S Veterinary Medicine (5-year programme)

 Alternatively, you can pursue a research career.

-Our school incorporates the Roslin Institute, which, along with the Moredun Research Institute and Scotland's Rural College, makes up the Easter Bush Research Consortium.
+Our school incorporates the Roslin Institute.
+This, along with the Moredun Research Institute and Scotland's Rural College, makes up the Easter Bush Research Consortium.
 Together, we have one of the world's highest concentrations of animal scientists.

 While many of our graduates enter the veterinary profession for life, many others find that their training at Edinburgh enables them to pursue a career in: